Deck Review: Green Glyphs Tarot

 The cards themselves are pretty simple, with visible evidence of brush work and a lovely naive quality.
 Colour is also very important for this deck.
 The creator explains that “cards with a large presence of yellows and golds are generally uplifting and cards with orange are unfortunate”.

-The Knight of Wands as a high-energy kid on a rocking horse works really well.
-The creator explains, “they expel magic in a passionate but chaotic outburst”.
 And I love the Queen of Wands as a ballet dancer, effortlessly twirling in her gift.

-The Three of Stones (Pents) here is the ocean floor, giving a great example of the importance of collaboration and inter-connected eco systems.
 A gorgeous gentle giant King of Stones (Pents), who has learned that “if you give openly you will never yearn for more, as it will always come back to you in great abundance”.
-Finally, I love the monster claw literally uprooting the Tower – so sinister.
-Sometimes life just grabs us and shakes us, and there’s nothing we can do about it.
+It’s a beautiful embodiment of the King’s earthy wisdom: abundance isn’t hoarded, it’s shared – and in that sharing, it grows.

 My favourite card from the Green Glyphs Tarot is probably the Devil.
 I like the simplicity of the image and the emphasis on the shadow, given that the Devil card is very much about our shadow selves and the dark, secret parts of us that sometimes rise up from the depths of our subconcious and threaten to overwhelm us.
 But mainly I just really like this card as a piece of art.
 It’s cool.